You are currently viewing Sicily’s Hidden Gems: The Best Day Trips from Palermo You Won’t Believe!

 Trapani

-With its westerly location, Trapani offers some of the most beautiful sunsets in Sicily.
+With its westerly location, Trapani has some of the most beautiful sunsets in Sicily.
 Why not enjoy witnessing the sun setting over the ocean with some locally made wine from Tenute Adragna (and only 3 euros a glass).

 Distance from Palermo: 107 km